disclaimer

 What Crimes Can Be Expunged in Utah

-In Utah, some misdemeanor and felony crimes are expunged under certain circumstances.
-Below are the eligible crimes for expungement as provided by the Utah Code Ann. § 77–40–105(4) are:
+In Utah, certain misdemeanor and felony crimes can be expunged under specific circumstances.
+Below are the eligible crimes for expungement as provided by the Utah Code Ann. § 77–40–105(4):

 • Two drug felonies and three-drug misdemeanors